-- For deployments where only a single third-party call control system exists with a single SIP trunk to a Unified CM cluster, a default SIP route can be configured on Unified CM and the third-party call control system, so that calls to endpoints that are not found on one call control are sent to the other call control. - If multiple third-party call control systems are deployed, use Intercluster Lookup Service (ILS) in the Unified CM cluster for URI-based call routing.
-When a Unified CM user dials a URI, Unified CM checks to see if the URI is registered to its cluster; if not, Unified CM searches the ILS for the called URI and its corresponding route-string.
+- For deployments where only a single third-party call control system exists with a single SIP trunk to a Unified CM cluster, a default SIP route can be configured on Unified CM and the third-party call control system, so that calls to endpoints that are not found on one call control are sent to the other call control. - If multiple third-party call control systems are deployed, use the Intercluster Lookup Service (ILS) and Global Dial Plan Replication (GDPR) to share information about the URIs supported by each Unified CM cluster and each third-party unified communications system.
+For URI-based call routing when a Unified CM user dials a URI, Unified CM checks to see if the URI is registered to its cluster.
+If it is not, Unified CM searches the ILS for the called URI and its corresponding route-string.
 The route string identifies the call control cluster where the URI resides, and it is used to match a SIP route pattern, which then forwards the call over a SIP trunk toward the destination URI.
-For URI-based endpoints registered to a third-party call control system, the list of URIs registered to the third-party call control system must be imported into ILS along with the corresponding route string for the third-party call control system.
+For URI-based endpoints registered to a third-party call control system, the list of URIs registered to the third-party call control system must be imported manually into ILS along with the corresponding route string for the third-party call control system.